N1emandD/Translator_Selenium/README.md

 Translator_Selenium-v0.1

 Online translator that uses Selenium API in its work.
 Translation performs by using Deepl.

-For now it's only transalte text form russian to english.
+If you wish to support - https://www.donationalerts.com/r/lususnaturae